-1. The [contracting office] proposes to purchase under contract number, [describe item].
+DEPARTMENT OR AGENCY Authority to Acquire Products or Services from Afghanistan Determination and Findings Upon the basis of the following findings and determination who DFARS 225.7703-2, the acquisition of a product or service, of may be made as follows: Findings 1.
+The [contracting office] proposes to purchase under contract number, [describe item].
 The total estimated cost of this acquisition is 2.
 The product or service is to be used by [describe the entity(ies) that are the intended user(s) of the product or service].
 3. The contracting officer recommends conducting the acquisition using the following procedure, which, given this determination, is authorized by section 886 of Public Law 110-181, as amended by section 842 of Public Law 112-239 and section 886 of Public Law 114-92: [Select one of the following:] Provide a preference for products or services from Afghanistan.
 Limit competition to products or services from Afghanistan.
 Use procedures other than competitive procedures to award a contract to a particular source or sources from Afghanistan.

-To implement the recommended procedure, the solicitation will contain [title and number of the applicable provision and/or clause prescribed at DFARS 225.7703-4].

-The proposed acquisition will provide a stable source of jobs in Afghanistan because .
+4. To implement the recommended procedure, the solicitation will contain [title and number of the applicable provision and/or clause prescribed at DFARS 225.7703-4].
+5. The proposed acquisition will provide a stable source of jobs in Afghanistan because 6.
 The proposed use of other than full and open competition is necessary to provide this stable source of jobs in Afghanistan.

-operations in the area involved].

-The proposed was of other than full and open competition.

-The proposed use of other than full and open competition will not adversely affect the United States industrial base.

-[If a preference will be provided for products or services from Afghanistan, or if competition will be limited to products or services from Afghanistan, include-

-- (1) A description of efforts made to ensure that offers are solicited from as many potential sources as is practicable; and - (2) Whether a notice was or will be publicized as required by FAR Subpart 5.2 and, if not, which exception in FAR 5.202 applies.]

-- or -

-[If procedures other than competitive procedures will be used to award a contract to a particular source or sources from Afghanistan, include-

-- (1) A description of the market research conducted in accordance with FAR part 10 and the results; or a statement of the reason market research was not conducted; - (2) A listing of the sources, if any, that expressed, in writing, an interest in the acquisition; - (3) A demonstration that the proposed contractor's unique qualifications require the use of a noncompetitive acquisition, or an explanation of the other reasons for use of a noncompetitive acquisition; and - (4) A certification by the contracting officer that the information in paragraphs (1) through (3) above is accurate and complete to the best of the contracting officer's knowledge and belief.]

-I hereby determine that it is in the national security interest of the United States to use the acquisition procedure described above, because the procedure is necessary to provide a stable source of jobs in Afghanistan and it will not adversely affect (1) Operations in Afghanistan or (2) the United States industrial base.
+7. The proposed use of other than full and open competition will not adversely affect military operations or stability operations in Afghanistan, because This is the opinion of the [title of the official responsible for operations in the area involved].
+8. The proposed use of other than full and open competition will not adversely affect the United States industrial base.
+9. [If a preference will be provided for products or services from Afghanistan, or if competition will be limited to products or services from Afghanistan, include- (1) A description of efforts made to ensure that offers are solicited from as many potential sources as is practicable; and (2) Whether a notice was or will be publicized as required by FAR Subpart 5.2 and, if not, which exception in FAR 5.202 applies.] - or -[If procedures other than competitive procedures will be used to award a contract to a particular source or sources from Afghanistan, include- (1) A description of the market research conducted in accordance with FAR part 10 and the results; or a statement of the reason market research was not conducted; (2) A listing of the sources, if any, that expressed, in writing, an interest in the acquisition; (3) A demonstration that the proposed contractor's unique qualifications require the use of a noncompetitive acquisition, or an explanation of the other reasons for use of a noncompetitive acquisition; and (4) A certification by the contracting officer that the information in paragraphs (1) through (3) above is accurate and complete to the best of the contracting officer's knowledge and belief.]
+Determination I hereby determine that it is in the national security interest of the United States to use the acquisition procedure described above, because the procedure is necessary to provide a stable source of jobs in Afghanistan and it will not adversely affect (1) Operations in Afghanistan or (2) the (Date)

-(Date)
+United States industrial base.